Thursday, July 7, 2011

 George: "Do you wanna talk hotels, or do you wanna win some ballgames?"

 Derek: "Hey, we won the World Series."

-George, with a snort: “In six games.”
-(Cranks another one.)
+George, with a snort: "In six games."
+(And he cranks another one.)

 Met fans like to say that Keith Hernandez was better than Don Mattingly because, while Mattingly was only mentioned on Seinfeld, Hernandez appeared on it.
 Yeah, after he was retired.
 Bernie – and Derek, and Paul O'Neill, and Danny Tartabull, and Buck Showalter – all appeared on it while still with the Yankees.